 The OU must nominate an AOR for each grant or cooperative agreement as early in the assistance planning process as practical.
-The AO must designate the AOR (and alternate, if applicable) and must not finalize an award until after they have signed the AOR designation letter in accordance with ADS 303mai, Model Letters and Procedures for Designating the Agreement Officer's Representative (AOR) for Cooperative Agreements and Grants and received the signed AOR acknowledgement.
+The AO must designate the AOR (and alternate, if applicable) and must not finalize an award until after they have signed the AOR designation letter in accordance with ADS 303mai, Cooperative Agreements and Grants and received the signed AOR acknowledgement.